ACCESS-NRI/access-nri-intake-catalog/docs/usage/telemetry.rst

 .. topic:: Will telemetry affect my privacy?

    We collect data on the fields specified above.
-In addition, we do not record all function calls made in a ARE Session, only a specific subset of those that are made on the ACCESS-NRI Intake Catalog functionality.
+In addition, we do not record all function calls made in an ARE Session, only a specific subset of those that are made on the ACCESS-NRI Intake Catalog functionality.
 An up to date list of these functions can be found `here <https://github.com/ACCESS-NRI/access-py-telemetry/blob/main/src/access_py_telemetry/config.yaml>`_.

    No data that could identify a specific user is collected.
-In future, we may begin to collect fully anonymised identifiers relating to users, but this will be communicated to users in advance, and will use industry best practices to ensure that this data not, nor could be used to, identify users.
+In future, we may begin to collect fully anonymised identifiers relating to users, but this will be communicated to users in advance, and will follow industry best practices to ensure that this data not, nor could be used to, identify users.

 .. topic:: Can I disable telemetry?